 Wrap the yarn around your thumb, and then begin to wrap it around your pinky.

-You are going to make a “figure 8” with your yarn around your thumb and pinky.
+You are going to make a “figure eight” with your yarn around your thumb and pinky.

 And do it over and over and over.

-Then pinch the middle of the fugre 8 where the yarn strands cross about half-way between your thumb and pinky, and pull it off your fingers.
+Then pinch the middle of the figure eight where the yarn strands cross about half-way between your thumb and pinky, and pull it off your fingers.

 Then begin wrapping the working end around the center…

 Wrap several times, and you’re done!
-To the right there you see the yarn end I started with sticking out of the center, and several wraps (maybe even too many, I should have done more “8’s” with this one) around the center.
+To the right there you see the yarn end I started with sticking out of the center, and several wraps around the center.
 You can pull from that beginning end that is coming out of the center and thus you have a mini center-pull skein to use as a separate bobbin for your intarsia crochet!

 Happy Thanksgiving this week!
 We’ll be heading north about an hour and a half drive to spend Thursday and Friday with my in-laws.
 I’ll probably be making baby mittens and hats while there.
 I’ll be participating in a small holiday craft market at my husband’s employer very soon, so I need lots of finished items!
 This will be my first “craft fair”, and I’m excited!
 I’m glad it’s small though.